Tellvinch/portfolio/README.md

 ## Known Bugs
 There are no bugs
 ## Technologies Used
- webpage is created using basic html and css
+Webpage is created using basic html and css.
 ## Support and contact details
-{For contact or suggestions email at tellvinchimani@gmail.com}
+For contact or suggestions email at tellvinchimani@gmail.com
 ### License

 MIT License